-A lot of the new buildings have windows that barely open, causing the space to lack air ventilation.
+Many new buildings have windows that barely open, causing the space to have very little ventilation.
 If you can open a window, the cross breeze might be so minimal it doesn’t make much impact.
 Plus, things like noise and pollution can get into an apartment.

-Over the last 20 years, insulation levels have gotten more and more demanding.
+Over the last 20 years, insulation levels have become more demanding.
 This is great for not letting the heat out, but it also keeps traps the heat in.

-You can watch the video below for more detailed explanation.
+You can watch the video below for a more detailed explanation.